 When will you do it?
 Is there a licensing deadline you need to meet?
 Do the majority of data moves need to happen at the weekend when there is less disruption to the business?

 Who will do it?
 Is everyone working on this or will you create a specialized team to deal with it?
-Do you need 3rd party expertise or consultancy to help you execute it?
+Do you need third party expertise or consultancy to help you execute it?

 Whatever you decide, everyone must be on board and up-to-date with the plan.